-It just takes four minutes of time in which a person can succumb to acute cardiac arrest.
+It just takes four minutes of time in which a person can succumb to acute cardiac arrest, which is also called cardiopulmonary arrest.
 This quick killer takes the lives of more than three million people around the world each year.
 To prevent deaths from sudden cardiac arrest, proper knowledge of CPR – or Cardio-Pulmonary-Resuscitation is of utmost importance.
 CPR is the first thing if applied correctly that can save a life in a moment.
 Korean startup I.M.
 Lab (Interactive Media Lab) has introduced innovative products for CPR training purposes, which makes learning of the process easier and interesting.

 Innovative CPR training products for better healthcare

 I.M.Lab’s premier product is HeartiSense Exciting, an augmented reality-based projection simulator.
 The product provides a realistic training experience based on a range of virtual training scenarios similar to actual situations of cardiac arrest.
 The realistic training environment through HeartiSense Exciting enables first-aid activities suitable for specific situations and provides real-time feedback to improve the ability of the user to immediately react to the situation.

 The product has been designed and developed by alumni at the Korea Institute of Science and Technology (KAIST) and Ph.D. researchers.
 HeartiSense Exciting has an edge over the existing mannequin system as it provides accurate feedback to trainees and is less expensive since it’s attached to low-cost mannequins.

 The HeartSense kit, which is designed with various mannequins in mind, is installed without any foreign object under the skin of the mannequin to measure chest compression speed, position, depth, relaxation and artificial respiration.